hassaanahmadworkk/WP-Custom-Animation-on-Scroll/README.md

 # WP-Custom-Animations on scroll (Elementor Animations Use in Custom tempalte Pages)
-If your are using a Elementor and want to add Custom Animations in you custom template page . these animation will work when user scroll to the div then this animation will trigger
+If your are using a Elementor and want to add Custom Animations in you custom template page.

+These animation will work when user scroll to the specific specific then this animation will trigger

 To use: